Sabudana Vada Recipe

 • You can make these vadas spicier by adding more green chilies to them.
 You can also add chopped ginger if you like.

-Yes, you may.
-Preheat the oven to 375 F degrees.
-Brush the vadas with oil and bake at 375 F for 30 to 35 minutes.
-Flip them once at the halfway mark.
+• You can also bake these vadas.
+Preheat your oven to 375 F degrees.
+Brush the vadas with oil and bake at 375 F for 30 to 35 minutes, flipping them once in between.

 This post has been updated from the recipe archives, first published in March 2019.